 • The borrower has no “major derogatory credit” on revolving accounts in the previous 12 months.

-HUD defines major derogatory credit as any revolving credit payments within the last 12 months being more than 90 days late and three or more revolving credit payments within the previous 12 months being more than 60 days late.
+HUD defines major derogatory credit as any revolving credit payments that were more than 90 days late within the last 12 months and three or more revolving credit payments that were more than 60 days late within the previous 12 months.

 Evaluating Payment History: Prioritizing Debts and Expenses